adityajs12321/opd-adjudication/docs/assumptions.md

 - **MRI and CT scans require pre-authorization.** Detected deterministically by keyword; since the system has no record of whether pre-auth was actually obtained, it **assumes pre-auth was not obtained** and rejects with `PRE_AUTH_MISSING`.

-## Fraud

-- The fraud agent only sees the current claim's documents and amounts.
-Cross-claim signals that require external context — e.g. **"multiple claims same day"** — are **not detected**, because that count is not captured or passed into the pipeline.
-Same-bill/same-date duplicates *are* caught deterministically via the Postgres duplicate check.

 ## LLM / infrastructure